Kenya’s Twiga Foods eyes West Africa after $30M raise led by Goldman – TechCrunch

 Kenya’s Twiga Foods has raised a total of $30 million from lenders and investors led by Goldman Sachs.

 The B2B food distribution company financed $6.25 million of the funding in convertible debt and $23.75 million in equity, classified as a Series B round.
-IFC, TLcom Capital, and Creadev joined Goldman on the VC side.
+IFC, TLcom Capital and Creadev joined Goldman on the VC side.

 Twiga will use the funds to set up a distribution center in Nairobi and deepen its conversion to offering supply chain services for both agricultural and FMCG products.

-The Nairobi based company will invest in expanding into more cities in Kenya, including Mombasa.
+The Nairobi-based company will invest in expanding into more cities in Kenya, including Mombasa.
 Twiga is also targeting Pan-African expansion by third quarter 2020.

 “We’re working on French West Africa…we see significant opportunity in those markets,” Twiga CEO Peter Njonjo told TechCrunch.
 The company will name the new country (or countries) in the following year, he added.

 Goldman Sachs confirmed to TechCrunch its lead on Twiga’s Series B funding.
-The U.S. based finance firm has backed several African startups, including e-commerce venture Jumia and South African fintech startup Jumo.
+The U.S.-based finance firm has backed several African startups, including e-commerce venture Jumia and South African fintech startup Jumo.

 Twiga’s financing comes 11 months after a $10 million raise and announcement it would create additional revenue streams by moving into B2B supply chain for FMCG and other consumer products.

-Prior to this, Twiga focused primarily on agricultural goods and connecting the product of farmers more efficiently to marketplaces.
+Prior to this, Twiga focused primarily on agricultural goods and connecting more efficiently to marketplaces the produce of farmers.

 The venture has moved quickly on diversifying its supply-chain product mix.
 “We’re not just doing fruits and vegetables…I’d say we’re at 50/50 now between FMCG and fresh,” said Njonjo.

-“We’ve pivoted a bit as a company…we see our purpose as an organization around what I would call aggregating the informal retail, then using technology, and then using that buying power to essentially provide lower, better cost goods across cities,” he said.
+“We’ve pivoted a bit as a company…we see our purpose as an organization around what I would call aggregating the informal retail, then using technology, and then using that buying power to essentially provide lower, better-cost goods across cities,” he said.

 Co-founded in Nairobi in 2014 by Njonjo and Grant Brooke, Twiga Foods serves around 3,000 outlets a day with produce through a network of 17,000 farmers and 8,000 vendors.
 Parties can coordinate goods exchanges via mobile app using M-Pesa mobile money for payment.